 Educational privileges are available to regular full-time faculty and staff members, their spouse, and their unmarried children.
 The grant-in aid is for 75% of the tuition charge and applies to Penn State resident instruction and continuing education credit courses.
 (See University policies HR-36 and HR-37)

-Educational privileges apply to all resident instruction and continuing education credit courses except:
+Educational privileges apply to all resident instruction, continuing education, and World Campus credit courses except:

-- The College of Medicine at the Milton S. Hershey Medical Center
+- The College of Medicine, Medical School Program and Physician's Assistant Program, at the Milton S. Hershey Medical Center

 - The Smeal College of Business Administration Executive MBA Program